clarkgrubb/home/README.rst

 =================  =========  =================================================================================
 subdirectory       os         description
 =================  =========  =================================================================================
-Articles           all        PDFs; link to ~/Dropbox/Articles Bin                all        put it first in PATH; a place to install executables without admin privilege
+Articles           all        PDFs; link to ``~/Dropbox/Articles``.
+Bin                all        Put first in PATH; a place to install executables without admin privilege.
-<Company>          all        work for <Company>
+<Company>          all        Work
+Env                all        ``virtualenv`` and ``rbenv`` environments.
+Etc                all        ``~/Etc/UnicodeData.txt``
-Env                all        virtualenv, rbenv environments Etc                all        ~/Etc/UnicodeData.txt Lang               all        subdirectories by programming language; if the code is put under version
-                              control it is in Src
+Lang               all        Subdirectories by programming language; code under version control is in ``Src``.
-Man                all        put it first in MANPATH; a place to install man pages w/o admin privilege Pictures           mac/win    delete and link to ``~/Dropbox/Pictures`` Shared             all        shared with guest VMs Src                all        tarballs, git repos, isos for VM Trash              all        symlink to Trash or Recyle Bin
+Man                all        Put first in MANPATH; a place to install man pages w/o admin privilege Pictures           mac/win    Delete and link to ``~/Dropbox/Pictures``.
+Shared             all        Share with guest virtual machines.
+Src                all        Tarballs, git repos, ISOs for virtual machines.
+Trash              all        Symlink to Trash or Recyle Bin.
 =================  =========  =================================================================================

 To set up the home directory: